boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 ![create new button](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-4. In the connection type panel, click any one (Here, the `Microsoft Excel` Connection type is selected for demonstration) of the listed connection type button shown.
+4. In the connection type panel, click on any one of the listed connection type buttons (For demonstration purposes, the `Microsoft Excel` Connection type is selected).

 ![data source list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-5. In the `NEW DATA SOURCE` configuration panel, fill the connection type and related details.
+5. In the `NEW DATA SOURCE` configuration panel, fill in the connection type and related details.
 Click the `Connect` button.

 ![data source page](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

-6. Drag your preferred table or view from the left pane from the data design view, click the `Save` button.
+6. Drag your preferred table or view from the left pane in the data design view and click the `Save` button.

 ![table dragged into table canvas](/static/assets/visualizing-data/visualization-widgets/images/virtualtable.png)

-7. Click the `Properties` button in the configuration panel, property panel opens.
-Now, switch to the `ASSIGN DATA` tab.
+7. Click the `Properties` button in the configuration panel to open the property panel.
+Switch to the `ASSIGN DATA` tab.

 ![highlights widgets configuration button](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

 ![period over period assign data tab](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-assigndata.png)

-8. The data tab will be opened with available measures and dimensions from the connected data source.
+8. The data tab will open with available measures and dimensions from the connected data source.

 ![assigning fields to period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/fieldlists.png)